 Paladins in the real world are sometimes testers, they help to support other programmers in their team through fixing issues (much like the way paladins heal others, without the fixes the software would be a buggy mess) and often can be involved at different stages in the project to help.

 Engineers are often the most important part of every MMORPG party, they are the masters of mechanical mayhem.
 Engineers use machinery, explosives, elixirs, and all manner of hazardous gadgets.
 Often they are the backbone of the party by placing turrets to defend certain places, support their party with alchemical weaponry or a wide array of mines, bombs, and grenades.
 Often on Maps where you have to defend a base or castle often you will find an Engineer there making sure everything goes smoothly.

-In the real world the Engineer is the System Architect, they created or wrote the code-base and often the code quality is of the highest order.
-Like the way an Engineer can defend a base perfectly and ensure everyone’s safety through a perfect defence, the real world counter part of the engineer will do a great job at coding the software and will test it to perfection.
+In the real world the Engineer is the System Architect, they created or wrote the code-base, and often the code quality is of the highest order.
+Like the way an Engineer can defend a base perfectly and ensure everyone’s safety through a perfect defense, the real-world counterpart of the engineer will do a great job at coding the software and will test it to perfection.

 Engineers in the real world can handle anything and using their knowledge (or gadgetry in MMO world) can handle exceptional conditions, corner cases and also write maintainable code because just like in an MMO the base needs to maintainable by the rest of the party.

-I hope you have found which class you are, are you one of the above?, a mixture? or are you a class that hasnt been listed?
+I hope you have found which class you are in, are you one of the above? a mixture? or are you a class that hasn’t been listed?
 Let us know in the comments.

 Are you a Developer working with PDF files?

 Our developers guide contains a large number of technical posts to help you understand the PDF file Format.